jdsn/nbuexplorer/readme.txt

 If you want to filter these duplicates out, you can disable unwanted source types individually.

+There are also other options affecting either behavior of application's UI (like drag & drop functionality) or parsing (like time recalculation or data formats to be searched by bruteforce scan).

 File parsing log
 -------------------
 The last tab of the application main form called "File parsing log" can be